SystmOne Record Sharing

 Please do not go to A&E or Out of Hours if you run out of medication over a weekend or bank holiday.
 They will not be able to supply you with your medication.
 Please go to your usual pharmacy - they may give you sufficient supplies to see you through.
 However, there may be a charge for this.

-As of Monday 4th July 2016 we will be able to send you an SMS text message on your mobile telephone to remind you of appointments you have booked with us.
+As of Monday 4th July 2016 we have been able to send you an SMS text message on your mobile telephone to remind you of appointments you have booked with us.
 We can only provide this service to patients who have registered their mobile telephone as being their preferred method of telephone contact.
 If you do not wish to receive SMS messages from us, please reply STOP via text to the message you will receive from us in the next couple of days.

 Thank you all for your generosity to a very worthy charity.